minio/minio/docs/orchestration/kubernetes/k8s-yaml.md

 ### Create MinIO Deployment

 A deployment encapsulates replica sets and pods.
-If a pod goes down, replication controller makes sure another pod comes up automatically.
-This way you won’t need to bother about pod failures and will have a stable MinIO service available.
-Create the Deployment using the following command
+If a pod goes down, the replication controller makes sure another pod comes up automatically.
+This way, you won’t need to bother about pod failures and will have a stable MinIO service available.
+Create the Deployment using the following command:

 ```sh
 kubectl create -f https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/minio-standalone-deployment.yaml?raw=true